-Uncommon adverse events occur in 0.1% to less than 1% of vaccinees.
-Rare and very rare adverse events occur in 0.01% to less than 0.1% and less than 0.01% of vaccines, respectively.
+Uncommon adverse events occur in 0.1% to less than 1% of vaccine recipients.
+Rare and very rare adverse events occur in 0.01% to less than 0.1% and less than 0.01% of vaccine recipients, respectively.
 The probability of detection of very rare adverse events in clinical trials is low given clinical trial population sizes; therefore, ongoing pharmacovigilance is essential.